zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 ### Test procedure

+1. Create the empty set: Name server name and IP address ("Name Server IP").

-1. Obtain the IP addresses of each name server of the domain from the parent using the methods [Get-Del-NS-Names-and-IPs] and [Get-Zone-NS-Names-and-IPs].
+2. Obtain the glue address records of each name server for the domain from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.

+3. Obtain the IP addresses of each name server for the domain using the method [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.

-2. Create the following empty sets:
+4. Create the following empty sets:
    1. Name server name and IP address ("Documentation Address").
    2. Name server name and IP address ("Local Use Address").
    3. Name server name and IP address ("Not Globally Reachable").

-3. For each name server in *Name Server IP* do:
+5. For each name server in *Name Server IP* do:
    1. Match the IP address against the IP ranges specified in [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses]
       1. If if falls within any of the address ranges reserved for